 Stay warm in the woods

-20 and Counting Down: 10 Best Sleeping Bags for Backpacking
+20 and Counting Down: Best Backpacking Sleeping Bags

 Nothing ruins a backpacking trip like a terrible night’s sleep (or a lack of clean underwear, but if you can’t figure that one out you’re beyond our help).
 A good sleeping bag is the key to staying warm and dry when you’re crashing under the stars — so you’re at your best crossing that next 8,000 foot mountain pass.
 Sleeping bag tech has made its way into the space age in the last few years: your 20-year-old bag from summer camp or the Boy Scouts is no longer up to snuff.
 What separates the new from the old?

 New water-resistant breathable materials used in outer shells and linings designed to keep you dry are the norm.
 Synthetic insulation like PrimaLoft and Quallofil are emerging as competitors for goose down, which is still the standard in warmth-to-weight ratio.
 There is even a definitive standard for temperature ratings so there’s no more guesswork about whether you’ll be shivering all night.
 The most important details, though, are a little more personal: fit, weight and price.
 We’ve put together a list of the best 20°F (or below) bags for three-season camping.
 We’ll let you be the judge of what works best for you.
 Keep in mind that the best research you can do is head to your local outdoor store and get in a few bags to figure out your preferences.
 Hit the snack section first and make a night of it.